KyloReneo/Atomic-Nature-of-Matter/README.md

 ```
 Results of both scripts will be saved in a txt file named after them.

-Attention: The result of code, especially the accuracy of Avogadro Number, may vary according to the volume of your input datas; do not panic:)
+Attention: The result of code, especially the accuracy of Avogadro Number, may vary according to the volume of your input datas; do not panic :)